OSDeploy/GitBook/drivers/model-driver-automation/scconfigmgr.md

 ---

+## Suggestions

-## Suggestion - Download Only \(Not Extract\)
+### Download Only

 While my selection suggests "Download Only", my Driver Pack is Extracted.
 Having the option to not Extract the Driver Pack could prove useful.

----
+Additionally, the ability to download all CAB files in a single directory so I can extract them using 7-Zip as an option.

-## Suggestion - Extract Directory
+### Extract Directory

 The ability to Extract the Drivers to a separate Driver Repository is something I would like to see added in the future.
 I like to keep the Downloaded Driver Packs separate from the Extracted Driver Packs, but I can easily overcome this with a simple Robocopy